Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 In 1989, punishing cold weather that caused power failures across the state led to a federal study that spelled out how to avoid such a disaster in the future, by winterizing equipment the way more northern power companies do.

-In 2011, after Arctic weather caused a series of rolling blackouts, the Federal Electricity Regulatory Commission conducted another report that warned Texas power companies and regulators again that they had to winterize their equipment.
+In 2011, after Arctic weather caused a series of rolling blackouts, the Federal Electricity Regulatory Commission (FERC) produced another report that warned Texas power companies and regulators again that they had to winterize their equipment.
 “The single largest problem during the cold weather event was the freezing of instrumentation and equipment,” it said.

 That report, like the earlier one, was largely ignored.